LaurenceHo/react-weather-app/README.md

 # A beautiful weather web application using React, Redux, Typescript, Webpack4, Ant Design and D3v5.

 ## Introduction
 This project demonstrates how to use React, Redux, Typescript, Webpack4, Ant Design and D3v5.
 It is also including two kinds of D3 force simulation demonstrations as well as gauge, which is based on my personal interest and previous project.

+Furthermore, this project also demonstrates how to deploy the web app to firebase, and use the cloud function as a server with React frontend.

 ## Prerequisites
 The latest version of Nodejs and npm need to be installed.